-Continuing Member Education Keeping owners educated on what is happening is important for any business, but it is vital in a cooperative for at least three reasons:
+Continuing Member Education

+Keeping owners educated about what is happening in their industry is important for any business, but it is vital in a cooperative for at least three reasons:

-- Democratic control, exercised through majority rule, requires that the entire ownership be informed and involved to ensure enlightened decisionmaking. - 2.
-The cooperative can be responsive to members' needs only if members express them and recognize they must bear the financial burden to fulfill those needs. - The rarity of the cooperative form of business in this country means that our education system, at any level, does not give much instruction about cooperatives in business and economics courses, and, therefore, the cooperative must be the educational institutional for itself.
+1. Democratic control, exercised through majority rule, requires that the entire ownership be informed and involved to ensure enlightened decisionmaking.

+The cooperative can be responsive to members' needs only if members express them and recognize that they must bear the financial burden to fulfill those needs.
+Unfamiliarity with the cooperative form of business in this country means that our education system, at any level, does not give much instruction about cooperatives in business and economics courses, and, therefore, the cooperative must conduct its own educational efforts.